How to Start Poultry Farming Business for Beginners

 Market Your Products

 Good marketing ensures your eggs reach the right customers.
-Create a simple brand identity for your farm with a name, logo, and packaging that stands out.
+Create a simple brand identity for your farm with a name, logo, and packaging that stand out.

 Focus on freshness, cleanliness, and nutritional quality when promoting your eggs.
 You can sell to grocery stores, restaurants, or even directly to consumers through local markets or social media.